Facebook Pixel

 Time and Space Complexity

 Space Complexity: O(1).
-The algorithm only uses a constant amount of extra space for the variables n, left, right, and mid, regardless of the input size.
-No additional data structures or recursive calls are used that would scale with the input size.
+The algorithm only uses a constant amount of extra space for the variables n, left, right, mid, and first_true_index, regardless of the input size.
+No additional data structures or recursive calls are used.

 Learn more about how to find time and space complexity quickly.